-Participants were seated 65 cm away from a 20-inch ViewSonic G225f monitor with a 75Hz refresh rate.
-At this viewing distance, 1° visual angle was occupied by 2.38, 2.85, 3.56 characters in the wide, standard, and condensed letter spacing condition, respectively.
+Participants were seated 65 cm away from a 20-in.
+ViewSonic G225f monitor with a 75-Hz refresh rate.
+At this viewing distance, 1° visual angle was occupied by 2.38, 2.85, 3.56 characters in the wide, standard, and condensed letter spacing conditions, respectively.
 Sentences were written in 19-point Inconsolata font and displayed on a single line located at the middle of the screen.
-Participant's eye movements were recorded using an EyeLink 1000 eye-tracker sampling at 1000Hz.
+Participant's eye movements were recorded using an EyeLink 1000 eye-tracker sampling at 1,000 Hz.
 In order to implement the gaze-contingent boundary technique (Rayner, 1975), an invisible boundary was positioned between the word prior to the target word and the space immediately preceding the target word.
-The display changes were triggered by 3 samples crossing the invisible boundary.
+The display changes were triggered by three samples crossing the invisible boundary.
 Though participants were instructed to read binocularly, eye movements were only recorded from their right eye.

-Materials and Design
+Materials and design

-A total of 96 sentences were selected from 3 published studies (Drieghe et al., 2017;

-Fitzsimmons & Drieghe, 2011; White et al., 2016).
-The sentences were 9 to 17 words in length (M = 12.94, SD = 1.54) with a target word positioned near the middle (Ordinal target word number: M = 6.2, SD = 1.03).
-All target words were 5 letters in length and not predictable from the preceding sentence context (see original studies for details of the material).
-According to the SUBTLEX-UK database (van Heuven et al., 2014), target words included low to high frequency words (Zipf frequency: M = 4.04, SD = 0.61, Min = 3.0, Max = 5.031).
+A total of 96 sentences were selected from three published studies (Drieghe et al., 2017; Fitzsimmons & Drieghe, 2011; White et al., 2016).
+The sentences were nine to 17 words in length (M = 12.94, SD = 1.54) with a target word positioned near the middle (Ordinal target word number: M = 6.2, SD = 1.03).
+All target words were five letters in length and not predictable from the preceding sentence context (see original studies for details of the material).
+According to the SUBTLEX-UK database (van Heuven et al., 2014), target words included low- to high-frequency words (Zipf frequency: M = 4.04, SD = 0.61, Min = 3.0, Max = 5.031).

-Example stimuli are shown in Figure 2.
+Example stimuli are shown in Fig. 2.
 Letter spacing and preview validity were manipulated within participants.
-Letter spacing included 3 levels: Wide (W), standard (S), and condensed (C) letter spacing.
-Whilst default spacing of the Inconsolata font was used as the standard letter spacing condition, the wide and condensed letter spacing conditions were created by adding and subtracting

-- 1 10% letter spacing, respectively.
-Average center to center distance between letters were 0.42, 0.35, 0.28 - 2 degree visual angle for the wide, standard, and condensed letter spacing conditions, respectively. - 3 Preview validity included 2 levels: Valid (V) and invalid (I) preview.
-Participants were presented with the - 4 target word itself (i.e., valid preview) or a pronounceable nonword (i.e., invalid preview) before their - 5 eyes crossing the invisible boundary.
-After crossing the boundary, participants saw the target word - 6 regardless of preview validity condition.
-The pronounceable nonwords were generated by keeping the - 7 first letter identical to the target and substituting the remaining four letters (shico as the preview of - 8 stone).
+Letter spacing included three levels: Wide (W), standard (S), and condensed (C) letter spacing.
+Whilst default spacing of the Inconsolata font was used as the standard letter spacing condition, the wide and condensed letter spacing conditions were created by adding and subtracting 10% letter spacing, respectively.
+Average center-to-center distances between letters were 0.42, 0.35, and 0.28° visual angle for the wide, standard, and condensed letter spacing conditions, respectively.
+Preview validity included two levels: valid (V) and invalid (I) preview.
+Participants were presented with the target word itself (i.e., valid preview) or a pronounceable nonword (i.e., invalid preview) before their eyes crossing the invisible boundary.
+After crossing the boundary, participants saw the target word regardless of preview validity condition.
+The pronounceable nonwords were generated by keeping the first letter identical to the target and substituting the remaining four letters (shico as the preview of stone).
 Note that the invalid parafoveal preview and target words were both 5-letter in length.
-Overall, - 9 Experiment 1 had a 3 x 2 experimental design with 16 sentences assigned to each condition.
+Overall, Experiment 1 had a 3 x 2 experimental design with 16 sentences assigned to each condition.